The American Automobile Industry in World War Two

 The rear bilge pump also used a Diamond Chain double row roller chain.
 Author's photo.

 Clark Equipment Company "Planeloader" Forklift Truck: The Clark Equipment Company produced an unknown number of forklift trucks for loading and unloading transport aircraft during World War Two.
-Diamond Chain and Manufacturing Company provided two chains for the lifting and lowering of the forks.
+Diamond Chain and Manufacturing Company provided two chains to lift and lower the forks.

 DCM is the abbreviation for Diamond Chain and Manufacturing Company.